 Along with this, you should be aware of the amount of toe space available.
 If you have sensitive toes than you need to be aware if there's adequate toe space near the toe box.
 If they are even slightly uncomfortable while just trying them on, then it will only get worse after wearing these shoes for extended period of time.

 Each brand might come in slightly different sizes, so don't just strictly stick with your usual shoe size.
-Try the shoes on and look for shoe width, and toe spaces.
+Try the shoes on and look for disc golf shoe width, and toe spaces.

 Frequently Asked Questions (FAQ):